 Accuracy of data is very important to us.
 Customers should ensure that any information provided to us is up-to-date and Customers may correct information by either logging into their Customer account or by contacting Brightcove’s customer support team.
 In certain situations, Customers may need assistance from customer support in making a change.
 We will respond to requests to make changes to Customer records as soon as reasonably practicable.
 We may require Customer representatives to verify their identity before granting access to, or agreeing to update, correct or delete personal data belonging to Customers.

-Your Privacy Shield and Data Protection Contact for the personal data that we process in connection with the Website is:
+Your Data Privacy Framework and Data Protection Contact for the personal data that we process in connection with the Website is:

 Attn: Chief Privacy Officer